-Since 31 December 2019, when the WHO was informed about the first cases in Wuhan, China, more than 2.5 million people are confirmed to have contracted COVID-19 (Coronavirus) from the SARS-CoV-2 virus and more 175,000 have died (all figures last updated 23 April 2020).
+Since 31 December 2019, when the WHO was informed about the first cases in Wuhan, China, more than 17.1 million people are confirmed to have contracted COVID-19 (Coronavirus) from the SARS-CoV-2 virus and at least 668,910 have died (all figures last updated 31 July 2020).

-After having to correct the number of deaths in Wuhan, China now has a mortality rate of 5.5% (up from 4%), only slightly higher that the United States (5%).
-Of the countries with many reported cases, Germany, Turkey and South Korea have a considerably lower mortality rates (3.4%, 2.4% and 2.2% deaths of all reported cases).
+China now has a reported mortality rate of 5.3%, while the United States reported a mortality of 3.4%.
+Of the countries with many reported cases, India, Russia and South Africa have considerably lower reported mortality rates (2.2%, 1.7% and 1.6% deaths of all reported cases).

 Read more on the chronology of the pandemic in our blog.